Information on the COVID-19 Vaccine

 - Maintain at least a 1-metre distance between yourself and others to reduce your risk of infection when they cough, sneeze or speak; maintain an even greater distance between yourself and others when indoors.

-- Make wearing a mask a normal part of being around other people.
+- Always wear a mask in public places and when with others.
 The appropriate use, storage and cleaning or disposal are essential to make masks as effective as possible.

 - Clean your hands before you put your mask on, as well as before and after you take it off, and after you touch it at any time.